janko/rodauth-rails/README.md

 ### Mailer

-Rodauth may send emails as part of the authentication flow.
+Depending on the features you've enabled, Rodauth may send emails as part of the authentication flow.
 Most email settings can be customized:

 ```rb
 # app/lib/rodauth_app.rb